Thank you for reading our post, please rate this article at the end.

 Features and accessories:

-It features a handle made of Micarta Handle, the blade is 5.7 inches long and 0.2 inches thick β notice that this knife isnβt meant for heavy-duty due to its thinness, although you will be able to tackle most wildlife survival tasks without any significant problems.
+It features a Micarta Handle, and the blade is 5.7 inches long and 0.2 inches thick.
+Notice that this knife isn’t meant for heavy-duty use due to its thinness, though you can tackle most wildlife-survival tasks without any significant problems.

-Whatβs interesting about this knife is the fact that the blade was cut by a laser β it sports stainless steel molybdenum vanadium S8 materials which boast incredible sturdiness and robustness.
-On top of that, the brand pitched in a quality multi-position sheath as a complementary feature, with the addition of fire steel.
+What’s interesting about this knife is the fact that the blade was cut by a laser – it sports stainless steel molybdenum vanadium S8 materials, which boast incredible sturdiness and robustness.
+On top of that, the brand included a high-quality multi-position sheath as a complementary feature, with the addition of fire steel.

 What we liked about this bushcraft knife:

-This is one of the smallest fixed-blade knives youβll come across β itβs as easy to conceal as itβs easy to use it.
+This is one of the smallest fixed-blade knives you’ll come across – it’s as easy to conceal as it is to use.
 On top of that, the thin blade is easier to handle for light and medium-duty work.
-Now, the thing we liked the best about this knife is that it was made of some of the finest stainless steel material types β the MOVA S8.
+Now, the thing we liked best about this knife is that it was made from some of the finest stainless steel – MOVA S8.

 What we thought could be improved:

-We found two things we didnβt like in particular about this bushcraft knife β its thickness and its price.
-Firstly, a small, thin knife should be used by experienced wildlife survival experts, as it can break more easily when compared to thick, heavy-duty knives.
+We found two things we didn’t like in particular about this bushcraft knife – its thickness and its price.
+Firstly, a small, thin knife should be used by experienced wildlife survival experts, as it is more likely to break than a thick, heavy-duty knife.
 As for the price, suffice it to say that this knife costs an arm and a leg.

 Price point category and value:

 The CDS Survival Bushcraft hunting knife is one of the most expensive bushcraft knives in our review.
-It falls into the medium bracket of the βexpensiveβ price point category, but it holds quite a value for the buck due to its exceptional versatility and superb outward appearance.
+It falls into the middle of the “expensive” price point, but it offers quite a value for the buck due to its exceptional versatility and superb outward appearance.

 Pros: